 Imagining a future which does not rely solely on economic development means thinking of new interpretations of negative and positive, as witnessed through the creation of new things in disaster-stricken areas.

-The artwork titled Okosu (“to raise, to create”) by Michihiro Shimabuku, a participant at the last festival, was constructed by driving driftwood into the sand on Norihama beach like stakes.
+The artwork titled Okosu (lit.
+"To Raise, To Create") by Michihiro Shimabuku, a participant at the last festival, was constructed by driving driftwood into the sand on Norihama Beach like stakes.
 The more I pondered this piece the greater its meaning became, and the more I wanted to ask artists like him to take the next step.

 As I engaged in dialogue about this project, the theme I settled on was "Texture of Life"—an expression I often use when I want to express the true experience of living.
 Once the theme was decided, everything else seemed to fall into place.